-The Pfizer and Moderna vaccines require two shots to offer the best protection.
-These shots should be taken about three to six weeks apart.
+The Pfizer vaccine requires two shots to offer the best protection.
+These shots should be taken three to six weeks apart.
 Not taking the second shot may leave you vulnerable to catching COVID-19.
 Additionally, if you only receive one of the Pfizer doses, you would not be considered fully vaccinated and would have to quarantine if exposed to a person with COVID-19.
 If you choose to take the Janssen (Johnson & Johnson) vaccine, you will only need one shot.

 What are the side effects from taking the vaccine?